 Tea prices are rising, and that’s a good thing.
 That means the people making it are being paid higher wages, and their quality of life is improving.
 We should be celebrating the distribution of wealth, not lamenting it.

 Even when tea is cheap, there is always a greater cost to pay - we just don’t always see it.
 When your tea is grown with chemicals and arrives in non-recycled packaging, the environment pays the cost.
 When your tea is made from poor material processed roughly, the quality of the final product pays the cost.
 And when tea makers are paid unfair wages, they are the ones paying the cost.
-These are the invisible costs we should be concerned about.

 It can also be helpful to think about how much tea you’re really getting for your money.
 Is $100 for a 357 gram cake of high-quality tea as expensive as you think?
 357 grams is a huge amount of tea.
 Using 5g per session, you could easily have 70 multiple-cup sessions.
 You could drink that tea every week and still have some left over after a whole year.